Thinking about installing solar? Be aware of misinformation

-SCI REMC supports a mix of power generating resources that utilizes traditional means of power generation as well as emerging renewable technologies such as solar power (or photovoltaic, PV).
-View our comprehensive Solar Energy information packet for everything you need to know before installing solar panels.
+SCI REMC supports a mix of power generating resources that utilize traditional means of power generation as well as renewable technologies such as solar power (or photovoltaic, PV).
+View our comprehensive Solar Energy information packet on everything you need to know before installing solar panels.

 SCI REMC began offering solar interconnectivity in 2007.
 Interconnectivity allows PV systems to generate power and draw power from SCI REMC's grid as needed.
-When a home produces an excess of electricity, SCI REMC buys the power back from the member at the wholesale rate (same as it gets from Hoosier Energy).
+SCI REMC buys energy back from the member at a flat rate of $.06/kWh.
+This rate far exceeds the actual avoided cost recognized by our power supplier and shows SCI REMC’s commitment to supporting renewable energy.
 The program allows SCI REMC to incorporate more solar power into its system by buying back the surplus generated by the solar homes.

-SCI REMC has more than 30 members with solar arrays (with an average size of 6kw).
+As of August 2022, SCI REMC has over 240 members with solar arrays (with an average size of 8.3kw).

 Things to Consider Before Installing Solar Panels

-- Energy Efficiency Measures - Changing out your windows/doors, adding insulation, and upgrading old heating systems and appliances can often save energy at a lower cost than installing solar panels ($10,000 vs $40,000).
+Energy Efficiency Measures - Changing out your windows/doors, adding insulation, and upgrading old heating systems and appliances can often save energy at a lower cost than installing solar panels.
 Updating your home leads to reducing your total energy use.
 Geothermal heat pumps provide clean, quiet heating and cooling while cutting utility bills by up to 70%, and SCI REMC offers rebates for them.

-- Square Footage - Each kw of power requires about 86 sq ft of space (whether it's on your roof or in your yard).
-A 10kw system would require 860 sq ft.
+Square Footage - Each kW of power requires about 55-65 sq ft of space (whether it's on your roof or in your yard).
+A 10kw system would require 550-650 sq ft.

 Once Your Solar Panels are Installed

-- Proof of insurance coverage (Must have at least a million dollar liability policy.)
+Proof of insurance coverage (Must have at least a $500,000 liability policy.)

-- Contract - Once we have received your application, we will contact you and ask that you email the completed agreement with signature to us.
+Contract - Once we have received your application, we will contact you and ask that you email the completed agreement signed to us.

 Functional Testing - Once your agreement is accepted, a functional test will be performed at the location of your interconnection with South Central Indiana REMC.
 The functional test is to ensure that the system cannot back feed electricity on the lines during a power outage.
-(Your meter will be replaced and your account will change to a Rate 71 or 711.)
+(Your meter will be replaced, and your account will change to the SPGS Rate.)
 Schedule functional test with SCI REMC.